teamgofer/MeetNow_WebApp/src/features/proximity-chat/README.md

 ## Technical Implementation

+### Isolated Development Approach

+This feature is being developed as a completely self-contained module that will not interfere with the current functioning of the site.
+Key isolation principles:

+- **Independent State Management**: Uses its own context provider with no dependencies on app-level state
+- **Feature Flagging**: All functionality is behind feature flags defined in `constants/index.js`
+- **Isolated CSS**: Uses CSS modules with unique class names to prevent style conflicts
+- **Dedicated API**: Communicates with dedicated API endpoints that don't affect existing app data
+- **Error Boundary**: Wrapped in error boundaries to prevent cascading failures
+- **Fallback Handling**: Graceful degradation if any part of the feature fails
+- **Independent Testing**: Complete test suite isolated from main app tests

 ### State Management

 The feature uses React Context for state management, with a carefully designed reducer to handle various chat actions.
 This approach keeps state updates predictable and allows any component to access the chat state when needed.